William Wentworth-Fitzwilliam, 6th Earl Fitzwilliam: Biography

 Wentworth-Fitzwilliam was the second son of Charles Wentworth-FitzWilliam, 5th Earl FitzWilliam and his wife, Hon.
 Mary Dundas, daughter of Thomas Dundas, 1st Baron Dundas.
 He was educated at Eton and Trinity College, Cambridge, where he graduated MA in 1837.
-Two years earlier, his elder brother had died without issue, and he became heir to his father's estates and took the courtesy title Viscount Milton.
+Two years earlier, his elder brother had died without male issue, and he became heir to his father's estates and took the courtesy title Viscount Milton.
 He became Member of Parliament for Malton in 1837.
 Holding the seat until 1841, he later reclaimed it in 1846 and then sat for Wicklow from 1847 until 1857, the year he inherited his father's earldom.

 He was a JP for the county of the West Riding, DL and a County Councillor for County Wicklow in Ireland.

 He held the command of the 1st West Yorkshire Yeomanry Cavalry for 40 years, from 1846–1886, and was a Yeomanry Aide-de-camp to Queen Victoria's Viceroy in India, 1884–1894.
 Promoted Major for the 3rd battalion Oxfordshire and Buckinghamshire Light Infantry, he also held a number of other military posts.
 In the territorial army, he was lieutenant-colonel of West Riding RHA with a temporary rank in the British Army during wartime.
 Lord FitzWilliam was a keen sportsman and continued fox hunting throughout his life.
 In 1852, under the name of Viscount Milton, he played in a first-class cricket match for Sheffield Cricket Club against Manchester Cricket Club, scoring nine runs in his only innings.